The Keys of the Kingdom (film): Plot

-Two years later, Willie visits from Scotland and is able to create a makeshift hospital.
-The mission is destroyed along with much of the town in a series of fires caused by imperial troops battling republican forces.
+Two years later, Willie visits from Scotland and creates a makeshift hospital.
+The mission is destroyed along with much of the town in fires caused by imperial troops battling republican forces.
 Willie is fatally shot and dies in Francis' care.
 The imperial general demands most of the mission's food and funds or the troops will destroy the mission.
 A republican army officer and Francis come up with a plan.
-They approach the imperial camp pretending they are carrying food and money.
+They approach the imperial camp pretending to be carrying food and money.
 The bundle is explosives.
 The republican officer places it next to the main offending cannon.
 Francis throws a torch and ignites it.
 The cannon is destroyed as are 32 troops.
 Francis is injured and has a limp from thereon.

 Later, Angus arrives as part of a review of missionary sites.
-He tells Francis that Bishop McNabb is dead.
-He explains that the Church cannot pay for rebuilding the mission, and that Francis has the lowest of all in conversion rates.
-He tells Francis to focus on converting rich Chinese and to improve his clothes and accommodation to impress the locals, but Francis refuses.
-Afterwards Reverend Mother Maria Veronica, apologises for her longstanding disdainful attitude to Francis, and realises he has a truly humble Christian spirit.
+He reveals that Bishop McNabb is dead.
+The Church cannot pay for rebuilding the mission, and Francis has the lowest of all in conversion rates.
+Angus tells Francis to focus on converting rich Chinese and to improve his clothes and accommodation to impress the locals.
+However, Francis refuses.

-Further ten years pass.
-Francis is keeping bees and making wax and honey.
+Ten years later, Francis is keeping bees and making wax and honey.
 A new church has been built.
 A rival American mission has been opened in Pai-tan - a Protestant mission run by the Methodist Church under Rev Fiske and his wife.
-Francis goes to visit.

-More years pass.
-Francis reaches retirement age and two young priests come to replace him.
-Francis plans to look after Judy's son, Andrew, when he goes back to Scotland.
-On his final day the townspeople line the street as Francis drives through in an open top car.
-Joseph had a speech prepared but cannot read it.
+Years later, Francis reaches retirement age and two young priests come to replace him.
+Francis plans to look after Judy's son, Andrew, when he returns to Scotland.
+On his final day, the townspeople line the street as Francis drives through in an open top car.
 Francis blesses the crowd.

-The flashback ends, and Monsignor Sleeth admits to Francis that he spent the whole night reading Francis' journal and that he won't be telling the Bishop anything is amiss at Francis' parish, leaving him free to continue serving his parish, and raising Judy's orphaned son, Andrew.
+Sleeth spends a night reading Francis' journal and eventually decides to not tell that the Bishop anything is amiss at Francis' parish, leaving him free to continue serving his parish, and raising Andrew.
 They get their fishing rods and head off.